Zyzle/zyzle.github.io/content/snippets/generate-uuid.md

 author = "Colin McCulloch"
 +++

-Generates a UUID using the RFC 4122 specification.

 Version 4 UUIDs take the form `xxxxxxxx-xxxx-4xxx-yxxx-xxxxxxxxxxxx` where `x` is any hex digit and `y` is in `[8, 9, a, b]`